nymtech/nym/documentation/operators/src/nodes/maintenance.md

  <!---
 TODO
-- [x] Compare mixnode, gateway, NR steps and validator of upgrading and automation and make a generic page - this one - for all of them with additional notes for particular nodes
+- [x] Compare mix node, gateway, NR steps and validator of upgrading and automation and make a generic page - this one - for all of them with additional notes for particular nodes
 - [x] Include how to move a mix node from one VPS to another while keeping the delegation etc (ie init a new mix node and move `/home/nym/.nym/mixnodes/data/*` there ?)
     - copy that dir over to the new vps
     - re-run init - remember that init doesn't overwrite existing keys - to generate a  config with the new listening address etc